1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

     1. better price balance
     2. an explotion animation for bullet and enemy death?

-Done:
-Fix score - hit for score, kill for money
-Give the towers their own firerate and damage, and maybe bullet
-Add 1-3 different types of dogs, with different health and speed
-No tower on path
-Add level counter
-Update map/path
-update the "game over" if statement to detect both x and y axis

 Game Comment:
 To be a successful tower defense
 you will want to include: